 We in Truro all know this building.
 You've passed it a thousand times on your way to Ballston Beach.
-The nasty nor'easters this winter have laid claim to the house.
+The nasty nor'easters during the 2017 winter laid claim to the house.
 It couldn't be saved.
 But the little barn was!

-The Truro Center for the Arts at Castle Hill has volunteered to become its new home.
-The building has been moved to Edgewood Farm which is already the site of several historic buildings.
+The Truro Center for the Arts at Castle Hill volunteered to become its new home.
+The building was moved to Edgewood Farm which is already the site of several historic buildings.
 The little barn will serve as an artist studio which is very fitting since it was once the subject of an Edward Hopper painting itself!

-The barn will need a foundation to stand on, new windows, a roof repair, electricity, cosmetic fixes and then be cleaned and repaired inside to get it ready for its new life as an art studio.
+The barn will need new windows, a roof repair, some structural fixes, electricity, cosmetic fixes and then be cleaned and repaired inside to get it ready for its new life as an art studio.
 It is nestled in the woods at Edgewood next to the Writer’s Studio, creating its own little Artists’ Enclave.
 Donations made here will go directly to the barn repair.